ETS-Android3/ShapeshifterAndroidJava/README.md

 2) add the dependency in your MODULE's build.gradle:
 ```
 dependencies {
-        // Be sure to replace tag with the most recent version
+        // Be sure to replace TAG with the most recent version
         implementation 'com.github.OperatorFoundation:ShapeshifterAndroidJava:TAG'

         // Later releases of bouncycastle may not work with ShapeshifterAndroidJava